Abstract of Rebecca Jane CLARK, 2024

 05.10 In her 3rd year at University moved away from the idea of teaching to working in a museum moving to WELLINGTON to do Post Graduate work in Museum Heritage studies.
 The Head of Department queried reasons for choice of study.
 Response,” I have a BA and I’ve never been to a Museum and I’d like to find out why people like me never visit them.”
 She was the only person there not in love with museums.

-06.40 Mum researched everywhere in WELLINGTON to seek a work place for her to help support her living there.
-ARCHIVES NEW ZEALAND needed someone to process a recently received Military History from TRENTHAM with people inquiring information from the documents.
-One contract start led onto more work until Archives Assistant became available forcing a decision about continuing study or becoming an Archivist full time.
-The lure of money led to a full time Archivist position.
+06.40 Mum helped find a work place for her to help support her living in WELLINGTON.
+ARCHIVES NEW ZEALAND needed someone to process Military History from TRENTHAM with people inquiring information from the documents.
+One contract led onto more work until Archives Assistant became available forcing a decision about continuing study or becoming an Archivist full time.
+Took a full time Archivist position.
 Enjoyed being in the Reference section hunting for answers to peoples queries.
 Spent 2.5 years there.

-07.48 Found she liked the city lifestyle but Mum informed her of a position as an Archivist in INVERCARGILL and although thought would never return to such a small place, appeased Mum by applying for the job.
+07.48 Found she liked the city lifestyle but position as an Archivist in INVERCARGILL came up.
+Applied to please her Mum.
 When she was offered the job she took it thinking for a period of 2 years.
-(Now 9.5years ago now 2018) She is now here to stay.
+(Now 9.5 years ago) She is now here to stay.

 09.06 Social life in WELLINGTON can be thought of as an orphan city as most people from work she knew came from somewhere else.
 After a year to adapt joined a Badminton Club and some friends from High School or University were there too.
 Gained confidence with using Public Transport for the first time.
 Having a job and money meant more choices for entertainment.